Triplkrypl/avr-net-enc28j60/README.md

 Library written in C for AVR microcontroller.
 This code is based on other public repository which i do not remember where it is.
 If someone will recognize code which is not mine and will know repository i will glad add reference here.

-## Changes what i made before versioning.

-* Fixes:
-    * icmp ping with different length works, before library not response with same icmp length as was request but with constant length

-* Improvements:
-    * tcp can handle multiple established connections
-    * synchronous wait for packet if receive different packet than expected will send received packed in to main loop function for handle except drop
-    * arp broadcast responses are cached

 ## Versions

 Current version **0.1.4**